Los Angeles Defective Drug Attorneys

-Even the strictest tests for pharmaceuticals cannot catch manufacturing mistakes or contamination issues that might occur down the line.
-Nor can they catch certain side effects that may become more noticeable in a larger subject pool.
-In some cases, manufacturers conceal or downplay dangers attached to certain drugs in order to make a profit.
+Even the strictest tests for pharmaceuticals cannot catch all manufacturing mistakes or contamination issues that might occur down the line.
+Nor can they catch every potential side effect that may become more noticeable in a larger subject pool.
+However, in some cases, manufacturers conceal or downplay dangers attached to certain drugs in order to make a profit.

 Whether a drug uses an active ingredient that can harm people or was contaminated during manufacturing, those who are given defective medications may end up with lasting side effects.
 These products can be to blame for symptoms including:

 - High blood pressure